Native Plants for Sustainable Wildlife Habitats

 WHERE TO FIND NATIVE PLANTS

-The Plant NoVA Natives website maintains a list of native plant sources and updates its list of seasonal native plant sales in our 4-county region.
+The Plant NoVA Natives website maintains a list of native-only plant sellers and updates its list of seasonal native plant sales in our 4-county region.
 A growing number of local garden centers are adding natives to their inventory and we encourage you to ask about them to help get the message to plant suppliers that native plants are in increasing demand.
 If you are having trouble finding native plants please contact your Audubon At Home Ambassador or Regional Coordinator for more information.
+Be sure the plants you buy haven’t been treated with neonicitinoids that are harmful to our native bees and caterpillars.